k-bx/k-bx.github.io/articles/drinker.md

 - we've seen the usage of absurd type `N0`, the notion of negation (`neg`), "prove by absurdity" (`efq`), good old `or` type
 - introduced an explicit use of LEM only when we needed it
 - introduced De Morgan's law for quantifiers, jumping from "forall" statement to "there exists" one
-- had an exercise in proving things constructively and formally
+- had an exercise in proving things via "propositions as types" concept, formally

 Well, that's one drinking problem less in my life.
 Pass that scotch&beer, let's celebrate! 🥃🍺